jrzimmerman/jrzimmerman-sample-problem/README.md

 I am dynamically parsing the CSV files on the backend to account for any csv files located in the data folder.

+I've chosen to use the angular-highcharts package.

-The largest hurdle for me was deciding on rolling my own custom build solution, or leveraging the angular cli.
+The largest hurdle was deciding on rolling my own custom build solution, or leveraging the angular cli.
 I wound up deciding to go with the angular cli so that I could focus on the problem, rather than the build.

 Web App Programming Challenge